vuetifyjs/vuetify/packages/docs/src/pages/en/features/dates.md

 #### Create you own

-To create your own date adapter, implement the following interface:
+To create your own date adapter, implement the **DateAdapter** interface:

 ```ts
 export interface DateAdapter<Date> {